Arvtesh/UnityFx.Async/README.md

 Github | [![GitHub release](https://img.shields.io/github/release/Arvtesh/UnityFx.Async.svg?logo=github)](https://github.com/Arvtesh/UnityFx.Async/releases)
 Unity Asset Store | [![Asynchronous operations for Unity](https://img.shields.io/badge/tools-v0.9.3-green.svg)](https://assetstore.unity.com/packages/tools/asynchronous-operations-for-unity-96696)

+**If you enjoy using the library - please, [rate and review](https://assetstore.unity.com/packages/tools/asynchronous-operations-for-unity-96696) it on the Asset Store!**

 ## Synopsis

 *UnityFx.Async* introduces effective and portable asynchronous operations that can be used very much like [Tasks](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) in .NET or [Promises](https://developers.google.com/web/fundamentals/primers/promises) in JS.
 [AsyncResult](https://arvtesh.github.io/UnityFx.Async/api/netstandard2.0/UnityFx.Async.AsyncResult.html) class is an implementation of a generic asynchronous operation (aka `promise` or `future`).
 In many aspects it mimics [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) (for example, it can be used with `async`/`await` operators, supports continuations and synchronization context capturing) while maintaining Unity/net35 compatibility.
 It is a great foundation toolset for any Unity project.